 True.
 The use of a sunscreen every day helps to slow down and prevent the appearance of the signs of aging.
 And it’s not just a matter of preventing skin aging – using sunscreen daily helps to minimize the risk of developing skin cancer.

 “If I were to give just one piece of advice on how to age better, it would be to protect ourselves from the sun”.GEMA HERRERÍAS

 Gema adds that it is important to eat well, do exercise, avoid stress and get enough sleep when building an anti-aging routine.
-You should also complement the sun protection you use with a skin care routine appropriate for your skin type and needs, including antioxidant ingredients like vitamin C, found in the antioxidant day serum ISDINCEUTICS Flavo-C Ultraglican, which helps to combat oxidative stress in skin.
+You should also complement the sun protection you use with a skin care routine appropriate for your skin type and needs, including antioxidant ingredients like vitamin C, found in the vitamin C ampoules ISDINCEUTICS Flavo-C Ultraglican, an antioxidant day serum that helps to combat oxidative stress in skin.

 3. Using sun protection will stop you getting a tan.

 False.
 Sun protection helps to prevent the appearance of skin cancer.
 When we apply sunscreen, this does not stop us getting a tan, it stops us getting sunburn.
 Total protection, e.g “total sunblock”, does not exist: this would mean 100% photo-protection from solar radiation, and even if your sunscreen has a very high SPF, some solar radiation will still reach your skin.
 You should also bear in mind the amount of sun protection you apply, as if you don’t stick to the recommended amounts, you’ll be less well-protected.
 If you don’t reapply sunscreen during the day, the SPF protection your sunscreen initially offered will get lower and lower.

 “Full protection against the sun does not exist.
 Applying sunscreen helps prevent against sunburn and skin cancer, it does not stop us getting a tan.”GEMA HERRERÍAS